G-e-n-e-v-e-n-s-i-S/Textbox-Cleaner/README.md

 Decide if the program should also clean renders found in subfolders.
 Each subfolder will be cleaned separately.

-If subfolders should be cleaned, a new folder named "Textbox Cleaner Results" will be created in the base folder, and results will be stored there.
+If subfolders should be cleaned, the program will create a new folder named "Textbox Cleaner Results" inside the base folder, and store the results there.
 Otherwise, you can manually specify where the result should be saved.

-This will overwrite any image at that location.
+Any existing images found at these locations, will be overwritten!

 Hit the "Clean Textboxes" button to run the program.